K-Pop Star Sulli Is Dead At 25

 “She was one of the idols who decided to live her life in the way she wanted to and that didn’t always sit well with the general public,” music journalist Taylor Glasby told Radio 1 Newsbeat referring to the restrictive culture around K-Pop stars.
 “For idols, everything is about appearance, everything is quite monitored and she just didn't [monitor her content].
 She was herself.”
 Sulli was known for being herself even if that went against the typical K-Pop star image people expected.

-In South Korea, K-Pop stars are referred to as idols and often train for years to hone their singing, dancing, and acting skills before they ever debut a song.
-The process can be grueling and lead to a lot of public scrutiny.
+"Please let me go.
+Tell me I did well," and, "Final farewell," the star said in the heartbreaking messages, reported CNN.

+And, South Korean singer and actress Goo Hara posted a disturbing “Goodbye” on her Instagram account in May, concerning fans.
+She eventually apologized to her fans after being found unconscious at her home, reports CNN.

 According to Reuters, Sulli recently appeared on a TV show in which K-Pop stars opened up about the negative online comments they receive.

+This is a breaking news story.
+New information will be added in updates as it becomes available.

 If you are thinking about suicide, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or the Suicide Crisis Line at 1-800-784-2433.